 2. The initial photograph taken as the visitors first arrive in the limo was meant as a blatant introduction to the motif of powerful people living lives under scrutiny.
 It’s about perception, and “everybody’s perception is warped.”

-3. Whedon chose a modern interpretation in taking Beatrice’s (Amy Acker) line, “I know you of old,” as knowing in the biblical sense between her and Benedict (Alexis Denisof).
+3. Whedon chose a modern interpretation in taking Beatrice’s (Amy Acker) line, “I know you of old,” as knowing in the biblical sense between her and Benedick (Alexis Denisof).

 5. One of the draws for him in making the film was “because of the darkness, because of the lying, because of the manipulation, because of the pain.”
 He appreciates Shakespeare’s “meanness of spirit combined with this extreme romanticism” and how it reminded him of Billy Wilder’s The Apartment and Preston Sturges’ Unfaithfully Yours.